Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A company’s website runs on an Amazon EC2 instance and uses Auto Scaling to scale the environment during peak times.
+### A company's website runs on an Amazon EC2 instance and uses Auto Scaling to scale the environment during peak times.
 Website users across the world are experiencing high latency due to static content on the EC2 instance, even during non-peak hours.
 Which combination of steps will resolve the latency issue?
 (Choose two.)

-- [ ] Double the Auto Scaling group’s maximum number of servers.
+- [ ] Double the Auto Scaling group's maximum number of servers.
 - [ ] Host the application code on AWS Lambda.
 - [x] Scale vertically by resizing the EC2 instances.
 - [ ] Create an Amazon CloudFront distribution to cache the static content.
-- [x] Store the application’s static content in Amazon S3.
+- [x] Store the application's static content in Amazon S3.

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is developing a web application that allows its employees to upload a profile picture to a private Amazon S3 bucket.
 There is no size limit for the profile pictures, which should be displayed every time an employee logs in.
 For security reasons, the pictures cannot be publicly accessible.
 What is a viable long-term solution for this scenario?

 - [ ] Generate a presigned URL when a picture is uploaded.
 Save the URL in an Amazon DynamoDB table.
 Return the URL to the browser when the employee logs in.
-- [x] Save the picture’s S3 key in an Amazon DynamoDB table.
+- [x] Save the picture's S3 key in an Amazon DynamoDB table.
 Create an Amazon S3 VPC endpoint to allow the employees to download pictures once they log in.
 - [ ] Encode a picture using base64.
 Save the base64 string in an Amazon DB table.
 Allow the browser to retrieve the string and convert it to a picture.
-- [ ] Save the picture’s S3 key in an Amazon DynamoDB table.
+- [ ] Save the picture's S3 key in an Amazon DynamoDB table.
 Use a function to generate a presigned URL every time an employee logs in.
 Return the URL to the browser.

 **[⬆ Back to Top](#table-of-contents)**